Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Introduction

-Real projective structures have been studied by many mathematicians including Kuiper \cite{Kuiper53}, Benz{\'e}cri \cite{Benzecri60}, Koszul \cite{Koszul68}, Goldman \cite{Goldman90}, Choi \cite{cdcr1, cdcr2, cg}, and Benoist \cite{Benoist01}.
+Real projective structures have been studied by many mathematicians including Kuiper \cite{Kuiper53}, Benz{\'e}cri \cite{Benzecri60}, Koszul \cite{Koszul68}, Vinberg \cite{Vinberg71}, Goldman \cite{Goldman90, cg}, Choi \cite{cdcr1, cdcr2}, and Benoist \cite{Benoist01}.
+Sometimes the topic is studied as the theory of linear representations of discrete groups by Koszul, Vinberg, Benoist, and so on.
 Kac and Vinberg \cite{Vinberg67} were the first to discover hyperbolic Coxeter $2$--orbifolds where the induced real projective structures deform into families of real projective structures that are not induced from hyperbolic structures.
 Johnson and Millson \cite{Johnson87} constructed projective bending deformations of compact hyperbolic manifolds with embedded hypersurfaces.
 Cooper, Long and Thistlethwaite \cite{Cooper06,Cooper07} investigated whether the closed hyperbolic $3$--manifolds of the Hodgson--Weeks census could be deformed and showed some occurrence of deformability.
 Benoist \cite{Benoist06}, Choi \cite{Choi06}, Marquis \cite{Marquis10}, and Choi, Hodgson and Lee \cite{Choi12} investigated classes of deformable projective Coxeter orbifolds.
 Heusener and Porti \cite{Heusener11} provided infinite families of hyperbolic $3$--manifolds that are projectively rigid by Dehn filling.
 (See also Ballas \cite{Ballas2012}.)
 Surveys on real projective structures can be found in \cite{Benoist08} and \cite{Cbook}.

 The \emph{deformation space $\De(Q)$ of real projective structures} on a closed orbifold $Q$ is the quotient space of the space of real projective structures on $Q$ by the action of the group of isotopies of $Q$.
 The space has a natural $C^s$--topology for $s \geq 1$.
 (See \cite{Choi04} or \cite[Chapter 6]{Cbook}.)